Skip to main content

 5.4 Hypersensitivity Reactions/Anaphylaxis

 In NeoSphere, TRYPHAENA, BERENICE, and APHINITY, hypersensitivity/anaphylaxis events were consistent with those observed in CLEOPATRA.
-In NeoSphere, two patients in the PERJETA- and docetaxel-treated group experienced anaphylaxis.
-In APHINITY, the overall frequency of hypersensitivity/anaphylaxis was 5% in the PERJETA treated group vs. 4% in the placebo-treated group.
-The incidence was highest in the PERJETA plus TCH treated group (8%) of which 1% were NCI-CTCAE (v4.0) Grade 3 – 4.
+In APHINITY, the overall frequency of hypersensitivity/anaphylaxis was 5% in the PERJETA treated group.
+The incidence was highest in the PERJETA plus TCH treated group (8%) with 1% Grade 3 – 4 events.

-Patients should be observed closely for hypersensitivity reactions.
+Observe patients closely for hypersensitivity reactions.
 Severe hypersensitivity, including anaphylaxis and fatal events, have been observed in patients treated with PERJETA [see Clinical Trials Experience (6.1)].
 Angioedema has been described in post-marketing reports.
-Medications to treat such reactions, as well as emergency equipment, should be available for immediate use.
+Medications to treat such reactions, as well as emergency equipment, should be available for immediate use prior to administration of PERJETA.
 PERJETA is contraindicated in patients with known hypersensitivity to pertuzumab or to any of its excipients [see Contraindications (4)].

 6. Adverse Reactions/Side Effects